 About us Impact of our work We’re really proud of the impact our work has on the people we work with.
-In 2018/19: 7670 young people engaged with Severn Arts and partners each week Over 3000 more young people took part in events 151 schools received weekly music tuition from Severn Arts 204 schools engaged with Severn Arts in other ways such as the Big Sing, signing up to Charanga 84 schools signed up for whole class instrumental tuition During 2019/20 we will deliver 26 CPD/training sessions.
-“Playing in the Severn Arts orchestras was one of the most fun experiences of my life – without them I wouldn’t be the same person and I wouldn’t have met some of my best friends. ” Freddie Lockett, pupil and orchestra member “I cannot stress enough how valuable and insightful the support and commitment that Severn Arts have provided our English, Media and Culture students has been.
-Severn Arts have listened to both University colleagues and students in order to provide opportunities for our students to flourish. ” Katy Wareham Morris, University of Worcester lecturer in Media and Culture Some of our best moments are illustrated in our video stories shown below.
+During 2019 - 2020: Approximately 7000 young people engaged with Severn arts and partners each week 151 schools received weekly tuition from Severn Arts 212 schools engaged with Severn Arts in other ways such as events, CPD and signing up to Charanga 88 schools signed up for whole class instrumental tuition 4028 pupils received free instrumental music lessons through whole class tuition 5446 digital lessons were delivered during lockdown “Playing in the Severn Arts orchestras was one of the most fun experiences of my life – without them I wouldn’t be the same person and I wouldn’t have met some of my best friends. ” Freddie Lockett, pupil and orchestra member “I cannot stress enough how valuable and insightful the support and commitment that Severn Arts have provided our English, Media and Culture students has been.
+Severn Arts have listened to both University colleagues and students in order to provide opportunities for our students to flourish. ” Katy Wareham Morris, University of Worcester lecturer in Media and Culture Some of our best moments are illustrated in our video stories shown below and our stories written by students, apprentices and teachers.
 We know we need to do more to demonstrate the worth of what we do.
 We intend to create an evaluation framework that will ensure our sustainability in the future and guarantee a creative education for all children and young people and opportunities for artists and others to engage in.
 We are establishing more meaningful communication channels and options for feedback, measuring our performance against key priorities for the region in terms of economic growth and regeneration and how what we offer can contribute to the overall prosperity of Worcestershire communities.